Jean Genet’s Un Chant d’Amour (1950, 26 min) preceded with a video introduction by Jonas Mekas (9 min)

 Special Event Note:

-The Monria Foundation offers wheelchair accessible space for this event.
+The Monira Foundation offers wheelchair accessible space for this event.
 Large print curatorial statements and program information are available as you enter the space.
 They will be made available online after the start of the event.
 If you have special requests for your visit, we are happy to accommodate.
 Please contact Anne Muntges firstname.lastname@example.org.